Low Income Car Loans Online – Vital Factors to Consider

 If you have not considered the cost of insurance, title, registration, fuel, financing, licensing and unexpected vehicle repairs, then you’re forgetting a large portion of costs – “Total Cost of Ownership.”
 The total cost of ownership on a used domestic sedan can range between $5,000 to $9,000 per year.

-This depends largely on fuel, insurance and the cost of vehicle.
-Ensure you have disposable monthly income to pay for the extra costs of car ownership, not just financing!
+This depends largely on fuel, insurance and the cost of the vehicle.
+Ensure you have the disposable monthly income to pay for the extra costs of car ownership, not just financing!

 Overlooked Fact – If you have worked out that you can afford a $250 a month car payment, redo your math to include running costs as mentioned above.

 Example: If it costs $6000 a year to run your vehicle, $6000/12 = $500 so the true cost of car ownership would be $750 a month – not including possible repair costs!

 The challenge for many low-income earners is their ability to create a strong credit profile.
 Paying your monthly bills helps but unsecured consumer credit is what really grows a person’s credit profile.
 The ability to use credit and store cards with frequency can create strong credit scores.

 It shows lenders that you can borrow and repay credit easily!

 A low-income earner may be responsible and have the ability to borrow and repay, but their income to expense ratio may be too risky for a lender to agree.

 So, many low-income earners are challenged with having a strong credit and cash flow profile.